Deployment: Invicti Platform on-demand

 - Detect a user session

 This document explains how to create a login sequence for a target using the built-in Invicti Platform Login Sequence Recorder (LSR).
+The in-product LSR works for any target type, including targets that use an internal scanning agent.
 If you encounter any LSR issues, refer to the Session detection and LSR advanced troubleshooting documents for instructions on how to resolve them.

 Step 1: Record a login sequence

-- Select Inventory > Targets from the left-side navigation menu.
+- Select Inventory > Targets from the left-side menu.

-- Click on the relevant target in your list of targets to access the Configure target page.
+- Click on the relevant target in your list of targets to access the Edit target page.

 - Select Authentication from the left-side menu.